civilKaos82/active-record-intro-creating-tables-challenge/README.md

 - The second half of the file name (i.e., after the timestamp) must match the name of the class written in the migration:  `_create_dogs.rb` and `CreateDogs`.

-- The class defined in the migration inherits from the class `ActiveRecord::Migration`.
+- The class defined in the migration inherits from the class `ActiveRecord::Migration[5.0]`).
 This gives the class access to behaviors for updating the database—methods like `create_table`, [`add_column`][APIDock Add Column], etc.

 - No *id* column is specified in the migration.
 An id column is created automatically—unless you specify not to.
 The id field is an autoincrementing integer field.

 - Rather than explicitly creating *created_at* and *updated_at* columns, there is a shortcut method for creating them:  `#timestamps`.

+- Earlier we mentioned that migrations should be reversible.
+Migrations written with `#change` already have their "reverse" built-in.
+You may encounter older migrations that have a `self.up` and a `self.down` method.
+The `self.up` method is the change and `self.down` is the reverse change.
+You may be amazed to think of this: every time you type a character, or bold a word in most word processors it stores the change and the anti-change.
+That's how Undo features work: they apply the last "counter-action" and toss it aside (an example of a Stack data structure).

 ## Releases